Erasmus code: PL WROCLAW01

 Online Linguistic Support

-Language courses on-line
+Language courses online

-Exchange student will have the opportunity to obtain a license for a professional language course in the Online Linguistic Support system.
+The exchange student will have the opportunity to obtain a license for a professional language course in the Online Linguistic Support system.

 Language course on-line consists of the following elements: